 Over 70 years of training at the Met Office

-The Met Office is the UK's National Weather Service.
-A Trading Fund within the Department for Business Innovation and Skills (BIS) operating on a commercial basis under set targets.
+The Met Office is a Trading Fund within the Department for Business Innovation and Skills (BIS) operating on a commercial basis under set targets.
 It was established in 1854 as a small department within the Board of Trade as a service to mariners under Captain Robert FitzRoy, then became part of the Ministry of Defence before moving to BIS in 2011.

 The development of skills in forecasting, the underpinning science and the technology/instrumentation has been part of the Met Office's mission from the beginning.
 The official opening date of the Met Office Training School was 15 September 1939.
 That School was set up by David Brunt and P.A. ('Peter') Sheppard, both seconded from Imperial College to the Air Ministry specifically to open such a school.
 It was initially located in Berkeley Square House, London.